khushal-ingle/Penetration-test-HTB-/assessments/04-Footprinting/11-IPMI.md

 * Multiple authentication mechanisms are enabled, making it a viable attack surface

 ---
+## Question
+>  What username is configured for accessing the host via IPMI?

-## Screenshot 2 — Dumping IPMI Hashes with Metasploit
+## 2 — Dumping IPMI Hashes with Metasploit

 ### Tool and Module Used